-- B. Finding Relevant Patents: Subject-Matter Based Searching.
+3.2 Finding Relevant Patents: Subject-Matter Based Searching

 The internal intelligence survey can be efficiently followed by commissioning a patent search.
 With few exceptions, patent searching tasks should be assigned to an experienced contractor.
-One key to the success of the searcher in identifying relevant patent documents is providing a thorough briefing on the features, history and uses of the product under development.
+One key to the success of the identifying searcher relevant in documents is providing a thorough briefing on the features, history and uses of the product under development.
 In this regard, effort should also be devoted to exploring the various possible contexts in which patent protection may arise.
-If, for example, the new product is a special cleaning chemical, patent protection may be directed to (a) a key ingredient, (b) the product's overall composition, (c) product end-usage, or (d) the process for making the product.
-Such indirect patent coverage may still block market access for one's new product. - C. Finding Relevant Patents: Assignee Focused Searching.
+If, for example, the new product is a special cleaning chemical, patent protection may be directed to (a) a key ingredient. (b) the product's composition, (c) product end-usage, or (d) the process for making the product.
+Such indirect patent coverage may still block market access for one's new product.

+3.3 Finding Relevant Patents: Assignee Focused Searching

 Although patents (especially patents in the U.S.) are associated with individual inventors, most patent filings are controlled and owned by the inventor's employer company.
-There are at least two reasons one may wish to focus a patent search on a company/assignee.
-First, some product areas may be so crowded with patents that a comprehensive search will yield too many patent documents to be reasonably or cost-effectively reviewed.
-Such crowded areas are in general riskier, but not unapproachable.
-Second, product developers may have existing knowledge of key competitors or technology developers in the targeted product area and be able to provide this information prior to any patent searching.
-Even where broad subject-focused searches are possible, assignee focused searches are used to supplement search results.
+There are at least two reasons one may wish to search focus patent а on company/assignee.
+First, some product areas may be so crowded with patents that a comprehensive search will yield too many patent documents to be reasonably or costeffectively reviewed.
+Such crowded areas are in general riskier, but not unapproachable. product developers may have Second. existing knowledge of key competitors or technology developers in the targeted product area and be able to provide this information prior to any patent searching.
+Even where broad subject-focused searches are possible. assignee focused searches are used to supplement search results.